 At the end of each week I look back and feel guilty that I haven’t made progress with this important goal, but when I get to work the following Monday, it’s the same routine all over again!”

-He needs to replace ‘good intentions’ with ‘implementation intentions’ to convert his goal into actions and results.
+Sounds familiar?
+They need to replace ‘good intentions’ with ‘implementation intentions’ to convert their goal into actions and results.

 What is an implementation intention?

 An implementation intention is a deceptively simple tool.
 It takes the form of an “If / then” statement.